Parametric Bootstrap for Fixed Edge-Probability Network Models: Bias Reduction via the Double Bootstrap

 Note that the remaining bias after correction is given by

-The next proposition shows that the second-level bootstrap can reduce the order of bias by a factor of $n_{\mathrm{eff}}^{-1/2}$, where $n_{\mathrm{eff}}$ is the \textit{effective sample size} for parametric estimation of the parameters within $P$.
-This essentially extends the classical iterative bootstrap to the Chung-Lu model case, where the number of parameters is not bounded but growing at a rate $O(n)$.
-The proof is given in~\ref{section:proof_of_prop_bias_correction_general}.
+and remaining bias after correction for rooted subgraph counts $\Delta \mathrm{Bias}^{(i)}$ is defined analogously.
+The next proposition shows that the second-level bootstrap reduces the order of the bias by a factor of $(np)^{-1/2}$ for rooted counts and by a factor of $(np)^{-1}$ for global counts.
+This result essentially extends the classical iterative bootstrap to the Chung--Lu setting, where the number of parameters is not fixed but grows at rate $n$.
+The proof is given in Appendix~\ref{sec:proofs of main results}.